Best Investment Strategies For Young Investors Tips You Will Read This Year

 The person at such age at times live on credit and by the end of the month, many of them are short of cash.
 One should start putting some amount in Short Term Funds to create an Emergency corpus of at least 6 months expenses.
 Avoid 100% reliance on credit cards.
 Develop the habit of using cash or debit cards.
 In movie Shuarya, K K Menon says “agar jindagi udhar pe chal rahi hoti hai to sachai door ho jati hai”.
 So reality check is very important.

 You should open a PPF (Public Provident Fund) account as soon as you get into the job even if you are investing through EPF (Employee Provident Fund).
-We are not suggesting to young investors that they should put the maximum amount permissible which is Rs.70000.
+We are not suggesting to young investors that they should put the maximum amount.
 But one should open the PPF account and just put a little bit so that at least the account completes its lock-in period as soon as possible.

 6. Start Saving for Retirement

-You should not think that he/she is too young to start thinking of retirement (after all we are not Rajnikanth who can defy age and health problems).
+You should not think that he/she is too young to start thinking of retirement.
 We just want to say that even a very small contribution towards retirement corpus at this stage would become a huge amount at the time of retirement as you have the POWER OF TIME in hand.
-At later stage, time cannot be compensated by investing huge amount also.
+At later stage, time cannot be compensated by investing a huge amount also.
 SIPs in Diversified Equity Funds are the best option for such planning.

 7. Loans for young people

 Loans like Education loans or Home loans are good but in case one takes a loan for buying an expensive Car or exotic holidays that is the wrong approach.
 Also, the use of credit cards should only be to substitute handling of cash and ease of payment and strictly it should not be used as a tool to get a loan.